 To Show Motion: Want silky water or light trails?
 A slow shutter speed is perfect for this.

-At Night: It’s great for capturing stars, fireworks, and city lights.
+At Night: It’s excellent for capturing stars, fireworks, and city lights.

 In Low Light: If the light is dim, slowing the shutter speed allows more light into your photo.

 For Creative Effects: Try panning!
-Move your camera along with a subject to create a cool motion blur.
+Move your camera in sync with the subject to create a cool motion blur.

-Quick Tip: Slow shutter speed works best when there’s not much light or when you’re using a filter to block extra brightness.
+Quick Tip: Slow shutter speed works best when there’s little to no light or when you’re using a filter to block extra brightness.

 Source: pexels.com